Judge Market LogoJudgeMarketUS

 Example 1: A New Documentary Drops

-This is price discovery in action: new information enters the system, traders act on it, and the price adjusts to reflect the updated collective assessment.
+This is price discovery in action: new information enters the system, traders act on it, and the price adjusts to reflect the updated collective verdict.

 Example 2: Comparing Two Related Figures

-A trader notices that Einstein trades at 82 while Newton trades at 74.
-The trader believes this 8-point gap is too wide, given that Newton's contributions to physics are arguably as foundational as Einstein's.
-The trader buys Newton at 74 and sells Einstein at 82, creating a "pairs trade" that profits if the gap narrows.
+A trader notices that, as of early 2026, Einstein trades around 68 OPS while Newton trades around 55 OPS.
+The trader believes this 13-point gap is too wide, given that Newton's contributions to physics are arguably as foundational as Einstein's.
+The trader buys Newton at 55 and sells Einstein at 68, creating a "pairs trade" that profits if the gap narrows.

 This kind of relative value trading is powerful because it does not require the trader to know the absolute "correct" price for either figure.
 It only requires the judgment that the gap between them is wrong.
 You can analyze these kinds of opportunities on comparison pages.